cujojs/most/docs/api.md

 stream.until(endSignal): -a-b-c-d-|e|
 ```

-If `endSignal` is empty or never emits an event or emits it after the input stream finishes, then the returned stream will be effectively equivalent to `stream`.
+If `endSignal` is empty or never emits an event or emits it after the input stream finishes, then the returned stream will be equivalent to `stream`.

 ```js
 // Log mouse events until the user clicks.
 Note that DOM event handlers will